raphlinus/raphlinus.github.io/_posts/2020-05-17-sort-middle.md

 A special feature of coarse rasterization for 2D vector graphics is the filling of the interior of shapes.
 The general approach is similar to [RAVG][Random-Access Rendering of General Vector Graphics]; when an edge crosses the top edge of a tile, a "backdrop" is propagated to all tiles to the right, up to the right edge of the fill's bounding box.

-While conceptually fairly straightforwrd, the code to implement this efficiently covers a number of stages in the pipeline.
+While conceptually fairly straightforward, the code to implement this efficiently covers a number of stages in the pipeline.
 For one, the right edge of fills must be propagated back to segments within the fill, even in early stages such as binning.

 * The first right edge of each partition is recorded in the aggregate for each partition in element processing.